Documents: Trump golf course damaged sand dunes in Scotland

 "The construction has removed the vast majority of the geomorphological interest within the vicinity of the golf course," Scottish Natural Heritage said in the documents.

-The reports were released following a public records request made by Bob Ward, policy director of the Grantham Research Institute on Climate Change and the Environment at the London School of Economics.
+The documents were released following a public records request made by Bob Ward, policy director of the Grantham Research Institute on Climate Change and the Environment at the London School of Economics.
+Britain's Observer newspaper first reported the studies.

-The Trump Organization's representative in Scotland didn't immediately respond to a request for comment.
+Trump International Executive Vice President Sarah Malone said the company owned less than 5 percent of the site of special scientific interest, or SSSI, most of which remains untouched.

+"As for the small portion that we do own, no other SSSI site in the land has seen more environmental care or investment," Malone said in a statement.
+"The site was ignored until Trump took ownership, and is now celebrated and enjoyed by many."

 The golf course was completed in 2012 and is part of what the Trump Organization envisions as a larger project that could include two golf courses, a 450-room hotel and as many as 1,500 homes.